Nu Puppis

-Nu Puppis (ν Puppis) is a solitary, blue-hued star in the southern constellation of Puppis.
+Nu Puppis (ν Puppis), also named Pipit, is a solitary, blue-hued star in the southern constellation of Puppis.
 It is the fifth-brightest star in Puppis, with an apparent visual magnitude of 3.17.
 Based upon an annual parallax shift of 8.78 mas as seen from Earth, it is located about 370 light years from the Sun.
 The system made its closest approach about 3.6 million years ago when it underwent perihelion passage at a distance of roughly 27 light years.